p410n3/payday2.pw/README.md

 ## What is this?

 This is the repository for the Website https://payday2.pw.
-The website was made for a nice guy that offered my his self made Payday2 mods.
-He gave me a link to an open dropbox, and as I wanted to do an CSS-only project at the time I asked him If he wants a website.
+The website was made for a nice guy that offered me his self made Payday2 mods.
+He gave me a link to an open dropbox, and as I wanted to do an CSS-only project at the time, I asked him If he wants a website.

-There is a little PHP script that loops through given folders and prints HTML including a download link, so GAB (my friend) can move, create and delete downloads without touching code at all.
+There is a little PHP script that loops through given folders and prints HTML including a download link, so GAB (my friend) can move create and delete downloads without touching code at all.

 The mods folder is empty, because it is not my code!